PLAWES

 Short description

-In WP 4, the ecosystem effects of microplastic on the Weser-Wadden Sea model system are described on the basis of the two ecologically relevant aspects "Interaction with pathogens and antimicrobial resistance" and "Interaction with aquatic invertebrates".
+In WP 4, the ecosystem effects of microplastic on the Weser-Wadden Sea model system were described on the basis of the two ecologically relevant aspects "Interaction with pathogens and antimicrobial resistance" and "Interaction with aquatic invertebrates".

 WP 5 Training measures to raise awareness of plastic waste